Center-for-Digital-Narrative/Living-Glossary-of-Digital-Narrative/src/content/terms/literary-game.md

 ---
 title: Literary Game
-description: "Media artifact that contains both ludic and literary elements"
+description: Media artifact that contains both ludic and literary elements
 author: Calvin Olsen
 pubDate: 2025-03-14
 seeAlso:
   - electronic-literature-e-lit
   - hypertext
   - interactive-fiction
+worksReferenced: |-
+  Coltrain, James, and Stephen Ramsay.
+"Can Video Games Be Humanities Scholarship?" *Debates in the Digital Humanities 2019*, edited by Matthew K. Gold and Lauren Klein.
+2019, pp. 36-45.

+  Ensslin, Astrid. *Literary gaming*.
+MIT Press, 2023.

+  Fernández-Vara, Clara. *Introduction to game analysis*.
+Routledge, 2019.

+  Montfort, Nick, and Stuart Moulthrop.
+"Face It, Tiger, You Just Hit the Jackpot: Reading and Playing Cadre’s Varicella". *Fineart Forum* vol. 17, no. 8, 2003, n.p.
 ---
-## Explication

 Astrid Ensslin defines literary games as "a hybrid subgroup of creative media that has both readerly and playerly characteristics" (1).
 Said another way, a literary game is a media artifact that contains elements of literature and gameplay.
 Ensslin’s definition builds on the work of Montfort and Moulthrop, who wrote that the power of literary games may derive from the play between their literary aspects and their nature as games.
 Think of Mad Libs or Exquisite Corpse, whose parameters are largely textual and whose end results are influenced by the decisions made by those playing.
 These are literary games at their most basic.